ironhack-labs/lab-canvas-race-car/README.md

 ![logo_ironhack_blue 7](https://user-images.githubusercontent.com/23629340/40541063-a07a0a8a-601a-11e8-91b5-2f13e4e6b441.png)

-# LAB | Canvas Race Car
+# LAB | DOM Race Car

 ## Introduction

-We are ready to start making some games with `canvas` help, so in this first exercise, we will a **Car Race** using some basic animations we learned today.
+We are ready to start making some games with dom manipulation.
+In this first exercise, we will make a **Car Race** game.

-Remember, you have the Learning Units to check any concept you might need.
-We are working with the `2D` context, so you should think the canvas is a cartesian plane, where you can move elements changing their position in any of the `axis`.

 ## Requirements